XuehaiPan/nvitop/README.md

 $ nvitop -1 -c
 ```

 When the `-1` switch is on, the result will be displayed **ONLY ONCE** (same as the default behavior of `nvidia-smi`).
 This is much faster and has lower resource usage.
-You can omit the `-1` option by setting the environment variable `NVITOP_MONITOR_ALWAYS=false` to have this behavior by default.
 See [Command Line Options](#command-line-options-and-environment-variables) for more command options.

 There is also a CLI tool called `nvisel` that ships with the `nvitop` PyPI package.
 See [CUDA Visible Devices Selection Tool](#cuda-visible-devices-selection-tool) for more information.